Externoak/Python-Scripts-SYSAdmin/README.md

 			 INSTALL Dependencies if it's your first time.
 (Option "9")

-Just navitage the menu with the option you need.
+Just navigate the menu and choose the option you wish to run.

 Current Scripts.